V. M. Obaidullah

 V. M. Obaidullah Sahib (2 May 1905 – 21 February 1958) was an Indian political leader from Tamil Nadu known for his active participation in the Indian independence movement.

 Born on 2 May 1905, in Vellore to Madhar Batcha Sahib and Rabiya Basri, he came from a middle-class merchant family involved in the betel-nut trade.

 Involvement in the Indian independence movement

-In 1920, Obaidullah joined the Khilafat Movement.
+In 1920, Obaidullah joined the Khilafat Movement to protest the UK's continued control of India and its post-World War I policy in Turkey.
+British colonial authorities imprisoned Obaidullah five times between 1923 and 1942, due to his activities on behalf of the Indian independence movement.
+He has been described as a disciple of Mahatma Gandhi regarding his belief in non-violent resistance against British rule in India.

-Obaidullah served as a member of the Rajya Sabha from 1952 until his death in 1958.
-HIs legislation he advanced included advocating for the reopening of the Jalakandeeswarar Temple in Vellore Fort for public worship as well as proposing irrigation initiatives to ensure water supply from the Palar River.
-Promoting the use of the Gandhi Maidan near the Vellore Fort for public gatherings.
+Obaidullah served as a member of the upper house of the Indian parliament, Rajya Sabha from 1952 until his death in 1958.
+Key legislative initiatives he promoted include the reopening of the Jalakandeeswarar Temple in Vellore Fort for public worship, encouraging the use of the Gandhi Maidan near the Vellore Fort for public gatherings and irrigation projects drawing water from the Palar River.